Building A Men’s Ministry (That Grows and Sustains)

 “The typical U.S. Congregation draws an adult crowd that’s 61% female, 39% male.
 This gender gap shows up in all age categories.” (“U.S. Congregational Life Survey – Key Findings,” 10/29/03.)

 While some will find, these facts disturbing this has been true for centuries.
-It is not a new phenomenon.
+It's not a new phenomenon.
 But I, like you, believe we can change this.
-Here are some thoughts and learnings on this topic that have helped me build a men’s ministry in the last few years that is growing, vibrant, and healthy.
+Here is some of my thinking and learning on this topic from my last 28 years of ministry that has helped me build a ministry to men that grows and sustains.

-You must begin with changing your thinking about ministry when building a men’s ministry.
+We must begin by changing our mindset about ministry when reaching men.
 An adjustment is needed because men’s ministry does not play by the rules of every other effort in the church.
-I watch as ministry leaders frequently assume, like the women’s ministry, that men will just show up.
-And this is not the case.
-For men, you are going to have to work a little more strategically.
-And before you do anything consider this fact about your market audience and what it teaches you about your men’s market.
+I watch as ministry leaders frequently assume, like the women’s ministry, that men will just show up when invited—and this is not the case.
+For men, you need more strategery.
+And before you start devising a strategy, consider this fact about your market audience and what it teaches you about men.

 Fact About A Man's Engagement With The Church: